scalableminds/webknossos-wrap/SPECIFICATION.md

   size of the data type.
 If the wk-wrap file, however, contains multiple channels (e.g., three 8-bit values for RGB), voxelSize is a multiple of the data type size.

-* __dataOffset__ contains the absolute address of the first byte of the first block (relative to the beginning of the file).
-This is an unsigned 64-bit integer.
+* __dataOffset__ contains the absolute address of the first byte of the first block (relative to the beginning of the file) as unsigned 64-bit integer.

 ### Raw blocks
 Within raw blocks, the voxel values are stored in Fortran order.
 That is,